Eurogentec: History

-1999: Eurogentec acquired Oswel Research Product Ltd. a biotechnology company based in Southampton, Great Britain and specialized in the synthesis of chemically modified and complex oligonucleotides and their analogues (DNA, RNA, PNA).
+In 1999, Eurogentec acquired Oswel Research Product Ltd. a biotechnology company based in Southampton, Great Britain and specialized in the synthesis of chemically modified and complex oligonucleotides and their analogues (DNA, RNA, PNA).

-2002: Eurogentec acquired Wita Proteomics, a company specialized in proteomics services, based in Berlin (Germany).
+In 2002, Eurogentec acquired Wita Proteomics, a company specialized in proteomics services, based in Berlin (Germany).
 A few months later, Eurogentec installed its US office in San Diego for the production of oligonucleotides (EGT NA).

-2004: Eurogentec opened its new production laboratories (Oligonucleotides and peptides synthesis) in the Liege Science PARK (Belgium).
+In 2004, Eurogentec opened its new production laboratories (Oligonucleotides and peptides synthesis) in the Liege Science PARK (Belgium).
 This intelligent building is also ecological: the building is equipped with a home automation system (lighting without switch) and the heating is produced from a condensation boiler allowing energy savings.

 From 2000 to 2008 Eurogentec intensified its services and signed agreements with several companies like Cepheid, Epoch Biosciences, Exiqon, Delphi, In Cell Art.

 2007: In order to fully meet the Oligonucleotide in vitro diagnostics stringent manufacturing requirements, Eurogentec expanded its current GMP facility in Liège.

-2008: Eurogentec received ISO 13485 Certification for the production and sales of In Vitro Diagnostics (IVD) oligonucleotides in Liège.
+In 2008, Eurogentec received ISO 13485 Certification for the production and sales of In Vitro Diagnostics (IVD) oligonucleotides in Liège.
 Two years after EGT NA also received ISO 13485 certification for the Oligonucleotide diagnostics manufacturing.

-2009 October, Eurogentec announced the acquisition of AnaSpec, a privately owned proteomics company based in Fremont, USA.
+In 2009 of October, Eurogentec announced the acquisition of AnaSpec, a privately owned proteomics company based in Fremont, USA.
 Anaspec is a provider of proteomics for life science research; they specialize in peptides synthesis, labelled peptides and antibodies, fluorescent dyes and enzyme activity assays.

-2010: Kaneka acquired a majority stake in Eurogentec S.A.
+In 2010, Kaneka acquired a majority stake in Eurogentec S.A.
 Kaneka's products include synthetic resins, resin products, chemicals, foodstuffs, pharmaceuticals, medical devices, electrical raw materials and synthetic fibres.

-2012: Start commercial manufacturing of a biopharmaceutical for USA market.
+In 2012, the company started commercial manufacturing of a biopharmaceutical for USA market.